 With a plethora of collars on offer, the choice for stylish men extends beyond a taste for a certain colour and pattern.
 But with so much choice, it’s easy to be like that awkward dinner party guest who’s started eating his main course with the bread and butter knife, only to be told later of his embarrassing etiquette mistake by a friend.

 It speaks sophistication to be able to choose the appropriate collar for everyday wear or a special-occasion event.
 No more social mishaps or fashion faux pas need plague your busy schedule; collar etiquette is what’s on the menu, gents.
 So, whet your appetite.

 Breaking It Down

 The collar is the dress shirt’s most standout feature.
 So a poor, casual choice when attending a formal event instantly singles you out style-inept and destroys all the hard work put into a bespoke suit and well-sheened shoes.

 Today, there are many collar types to choose from.
-But, the following guide outlines the more common examples; ones that every gentlemen should know how to work – and own in 2015.
+But, the following guide outlines the more common examples; ones that every gentlemen should know how to work.